 I have been reading and writing as long as I can remember.
 I never felt at home anywhere.
 Writing takes me where I have not been.

 I began exploring poetry and short stories when I was thirteen.
 I could not get it right, so transitioned from poetry to song writing.
 I was a professional singer/songwriter for nine years, interviewed and recorded by CBC North for years.
 I performed my works live for decades.
 The archived CBC North recordings are still played on CBC across the country.
 I never stopped writing the short stories.

 I wrote my first novel, ‘Seahawk and Red Drum' in the early two thousands while working at the Victoria Native Friendship Centre.

-I attended the Banff Centre Indigenous Emerging Writers program in 2011, and The Indigenous Writer’s Program in 2013, and Fables for the 21st Century, 2018.
+I attended the Banff Centre Indigenous Emerging Writers program in 2011, The Indigenous Writer’s Program in 2013, and Fables for the 21st Century, 2018.

 I penned ‘The Silence’ in six weeks afterward.
-A prequel, ‘Bonewalker’ was drafted in 2015.
+A prequel, ‘Bonewalker’ was drafted in 2015 and published 2023.